Skip to main content

 Project Plan

 Increasing the quality, marketing, and consumption of ASF, including milk, is an important research for development priority for Rwanda.
 Rwanda’s dairy industry is recognized by the GoR as a strategic sector that can improve incomes and nutrition of poor households.
-The aim of the project is to contribute to efforts aimed at enhancing the quality and consumption of milk for improved income and nutrition in Rwanda.
+The aim of the project was to contribute to efforts aimed at enhancing the quality and consumption of milk for improved income and nutrition in Rwanda.
 The proposed project draws upon the work and lessons of a previous GoR program, the One Cow per Poor Family (Girinka) program, and an ongoing USAID Feed the Future funded program - Rwanda Dairy Competitiveness Program (RDCP II).

 Specific research objectives include the following: